 - A new campaign against HIV stigma.

 - Mental health support available for those living with HIV.

 Within just a few days of launching the campaign platform, we’ve had hundreds of people take action and email their MP.
-You can join them by taking action now.

 To kick off the campaign we’re delighted to have Chair of the All-Party Parliamentary Group, Stephen Doughty MP, and the two MPs who served on our HIV Commission, Steve Brine MP and Wes Streeting MP sign a joint letter to the Health Secretary.

 The governments in Scotland and Wales have also made pledges to end new cases of HIV by 2030 – something which we welcome.
 We’re asking Governments across the UK to work together, pull resources, and help turn the dial on HIV.

 Please note this campaign action is now closed.

 The United Kingdom’s response to the HIV epidemic over the last four decades has been a success story in both our scientific and cross-party endeavours.
 We support the Government’s target to end new domestic cases of HIV within the decade and it is vital that the huge progress seen, in particular among gay and bisexual men, is replicated across other groups impacted by the virus.

 Channel 4’s drama It’s A Sin has shone a light on the tragic experiences faced by many people during the height of the epidemic and has inspired a new wave of public awareness about the realities of HIV in 2021.
 This has been long overdue and can hopefully help to turn the dial on the abhorrent level of misinformation about HIV and the stigma still faced by people living with HIV.